dakshshah96/awesome-startup-credits/README.md

 - [MyOperator for Startups [INDIA ONLY]](https://myoperator.co/startup-program) - MyOperator’s Startup Program will transform the way you and your team communicates with leads and customers.
 India’s first end-to-end call management solution comes with exclusive startup program products & features.
 - [Exotel for Startups [INDIA ONLY]](https://exotel.com/cloud-telephony-for-startups/) - Exotel for Startups is a special account for startups that gives you access to all of Exotel’s features.
 - [MSG91 for Startups [INDIA ONLY]](https://msg91.com/startups/) - A startup for startups.
 Grow your startup with MSG91's SMS for startups.
 First few transactional bulk SMS free every month.
+- [Dialpad Fast Start](https://www.dialpad.com/solutions/faststart/) - Dialpad and UberConference for free for life.
+The Fast Start program provides qualified, VC-backed startups with 10 free lifelong seats for Dialpad Pro and UberConference Business.

 ### Email Delivery